SolaceSamples/solace-samples-semp/java/README.md

 There are no prerequisites.

-## Build the Samples
+## Build the the project from source

 Starting from the current `java` directory:

 ```
-./gradlew build
+../gradlew build
 ```

+This will generate the required SEMP Java Client Library if it doesn't exist yet and build the samples.

 ## Running the Samples